GeoscienceAustralia/eqrm/branches/fault_sources/distribution/README.txt

-develop >project admin > feature settings > file manager click on the gear next to the eqrm dir, select upload file (uploaded the new distribution)
+develop >project admin > feature settings > file manager click on the gear next to the eqrm dir, select upload here (uploaded the new distribution)

 This bit does not happen anymore;